ebshimizu/stats-of-the-storm/docs/parser.md

 this set of controls:

 ![Parser Settings]({{ "/images/parser-settings.png" | absolute_url }})

 To start parsing, first set the replay folder to your Heroes of the Storm replay folder by clicking on the blue Set button.
 Then specify the date you'd like to start parsing at, dismiss the date picker, and click start.
 Replays found will show up on the left side of the screen.
-If you ever see a replay with a status of `Error: Internal Exception`, please file a bug report!
+If you ever see a replay with a status of `Error: Internal Exception`, please file a bug report and include the replay file that caused the error!

 Other settings:
 * Database Folder - Set or reset the database location.
 You can load [external databases](external-db.md)